sonyasonya345/ucb_w205_crook_supplement/2019_Spring/synch_session_commands/synch_06.md

 Consume the messsages

-We can either do what we did before
+We can either do what we did before, which is:
+- inside the kafka container
+- execute kafka-console-consumer

 ```
 docker-compose exec kafka kafka-console-consumer --bootstrap-server kafka:29092 --topic foo --from-beginning --max-messages 42
 ```

-or
+or:
+- use Kafkacat in container MIDS
+- runs Kafkacat with -C (capitalized C)
+- consume from topic foo (-t foo)
+- from begining to the end (-o begging -e)

 ```
 docker-compose exec mids bash -c "kafkacat -C -b kafka:29092 -t foo -o beginning -e"
 ```

-and maybe
+and maybe:
+- pump the the message into word count (wc -l)
+- -l == number of lines
 ```
 docker-compose exec mids bash -c "kafkacat -C -b kafka:29092 -t foo -o beginning -e" | wc -l
 ```